-The following are the usual sanctions5 that may be imposed upon students or organizations singly or in combination6:
+The following are the usual sanctions^[5] that may be imposed upon students or organizations singly or in combination^[6]:

-- Warning: A formal written statement that the conduct was unacceptable and a warning that further violation of any Morningside University policy, procedure, or directive will result in more severe sanctions/responsive actions. - Supplemental training or education: Required reading, writing, and/or reflection that enables the student to consider the effects of his/her actions and choices. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student is found in violation of any institutional policy, procedure, or directive within a specified period of time.
-Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact orders, and/or other measures deemed appropriate.
+- · Warning: A formal written statement that the conduct was unacceptable and a warning that further violation of any Morningside University policy, procedure, or directive will result in more severe sanctions/responsive actions. - Supplemental training or education: Required reading, writing, and/or reflection that enables the student to consider the effects of his/her actions and choices. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student is found in violation of any institutional policy, procedure, or directive within a specified period of time.
+Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact orders, and/or other measures deemed appropriate. - · Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.
+Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at Morningside University. - Expulsion/Dismissal: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend Morningside University -sponsored events.
+This sanction will be noted permanently as a Conduct Expulsion on the student's official transcript. - · Other Actions: In addition to or in place of the above sanctions, Morningside University may assess monetary fines to student accounts or assign any other sanctions as deemed appropriate.